ga-reth/lil-defi/README.md

 ## lil-mev-arbitrage

-> A very limited MEV contract to capitalise on arbitrage oppurtunities between uniswap + sushi swap
+> A very limited MEV contract to explore how smart contracts can be used to capitalise on arbitrage oppurtunities between exchanges

 lil mev arbitrage explores a MEV strategy that extracts value via arbitrage across 2 liquidity pools - uniswap and sushi swap.